miyi/daggerjs/README.md

 Please find the homepage source code in the ***"homepage"*** folder.

+Please find the functional test cases code in the ***"function_tests"*** folder.

-Please find the demo in the ***"test"*** folder.
+Please find the demo in the ***"demo"*** folder.

-You may refer to the nginx.conf under the root folder before start up the homepage & demo site.
+You may reference to the nginx.conf under the root folder before start up the homepage & demo site.

 There is also a small nodejs server for demo usage in the ***"mock_server"*** folder, start it up with the commands ***"npm install"*** and ***"npm run nodemon"***.